ww-wolt/ww-wolt/README.md

 - 👋 Hi, I'm Jonas Wolter
 - 🫧 I'm a young designer and programmer who loves to critically explore technology and is passionate about creating interactive experiences that blend physical and digital worlds.
-- 🌱 Currently learning creative shader programming for WebGL coding.
+- 🌱 Currently studying in the Media Design Master's program at HEAD Geneva.

 <!--

 - 🔭 I’m currently working on ...

+- 🌱 Currently learning creative shader programming for WebGL coding.

 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...